 St. Vincent's Home was an orphanage built by St. Andrew's Catholic Church in Roanoke on March 1, 1893 and was staffed by the Sisters of Charity of Nazareth, Kentucky.
 A school was designed to meet the educational needs of the orphans and later became known as The Achievement Center.
-In 2009, Blue Ridge Autism Center (BRAC), established in September 2002, and The Achievement Center merged to form Blue Ridge Autism and Achievement Center (BRAAC).
+In 2009, the Blue Ridge Autism Center (BRAC), established in September 2002, and The Achievement Center merged to form Blue Ridge Autism and Achievement Center (BRAAC).
 BRAAC operates as a DBA ("Doing Business As") under St. Vincent's Home.
 As the first class graduated and outgrew the programs offered through BRAAC; it became apparent to those who had depended greatly on the services offered that there wasn't a significant amount of programs out there available for the adult population.
-From this realization, SVH Adult Services and SVH Family Services became a reality.
-In February 2016, these programs were introduced to the community and St. Vincent's Home is now able to offer services to individuals over a complete lifespan as well as grow their services to family members.
+Following this realization, SVH Adult Services and SVH Family Services became a reality.
+In February 2016, these programs were introduced to the community and St. Vincent's Home is now able to offer services to individuals over a complete lifespan as well as expand their services to family members.